ctschroeder/tutorials/omeka-exhibits.md

 Click on Exhibits > Add Exhibit to create your Exhibit – come up with a good title!

+Fill out the rest of the boxes.

-In your Exhibit admin, Add a Page for each person in your group
+In your Exhibit admin, add a Page for each person in your group

 ## 4. Each person in a team is responsible for one Page in the group’s Exhibit

-•	You pick the layout for your Page
+•	You pick the layout for your Page.
+You will see several options for Content "Blocks" for your page.
+You can use as many content blocks as you like in any order.
+   - Select the Layout you want.
+   - Click the large button to "Add New Content Block"
+   - Repeat as necessary
+   - For Blocks with Files, Click on the icon "Add Item" to select the item you want to include there on that page.
+   - For Blocks with text, you will see an interface to type and stylize narrative text.

 •	You write the text and add the Items